Mithaq Capital SPC Acquires Common Shares of Aimia Inc.

 SOURCE Mithaq Capital SPC

-For further information: including a copy of the corresponding report filed with Canadian securities regulators, please visit www.sedar.com or contact: Mithaq Capital SPC, +966 11 222 22 10, [email protected], Saudi Arabia, P.O.
+For further information: For further information, including a copy of the corresponding report filed with Canadian securities regulators, please visit www.sedar.com or contact: Mithaq Capital SPC +966 11 222 22 10, [email protected] Saudi Arabia, P.O.
 Box 86611, Riyadh 11632

 Share this article